HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   )
 }}

-**Placeholder for Figure 11: `Set-Cookie` in Private and non Private Cacheable responses.**
+**Placeholder for Figure 11: `Set-Cookie` in private and non private Cacheable responses.**

 {{ figure_markup(
   image="9_set_cookie2.png",
-  caption="Adoption of validating freshness via Last-Modified and ETag headers.", description="A bar chart showing Set-Cookie usage in private and non private cacheable responses.
+  caption="`Set-Cookie` in `private` and non private Cacheable responses.", description="A bar chart showing Set-Cookie usage in `private` and non private cacheable responses.
 Of the desktop responses containing a Set-Cookie header, 4.6% use the private directive.
 95.4% responses can be cached by both public cache servers.
 Of the mobile responses containing a Set-Cookie header, 4.9% use the private directive.
 95.1% responses can be cached by both public cache servers., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=97044455&format=interactive", sheets_gid="203111109", sql_file="set_cookie.sql"